PFTL/website/content/blog/19_hashable_objects.rst

 So now you see that dictionaries test two things: the hash value and the equality, if one of them doesn't match, then it is going to be assigned as a new key.

-Of course there are many details missing regarding how hash tables work, but this is a pretty good introduction into how some of the under-the-hood things work in Python.
+Of course, there are many details missing regarding how hash tables work, but this is a pretty good introduction into how some of the under-the-hood things work in Python.
 They may also give you a hint into why things work or stop working at apparently random places.

+Header photo by `Yeo Khee <https://unsplash.com/photos/BkqUJQiucKY?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText>`_ on Unsplash